 Our Merlin Meanderings

 We offer free guided philosophy walks (a.k.a.
-‘Merlin Meanderings’) on Merlin Nature Preserve (and other local areas) Spring, Summer & Fall (and Winter – depending on weather).
+‘Merlin Meanderings’) on Merlin Nature Preserve (and other local areas) throughout the year.
 The purpose of these fun meanderings are threefold — they allow an opportunity to: (1) exercise your body & mind, (2) reconnect with nature, and (3) philosophically think about & discuss ideas and concerns that are important to you.
 We will provide sign-up information and announce the date & location of our philosophy walks here.
 You may also join our ‘Merlin Meanderings’ list to receive updates and/or contact us directly.

 Fall Series Walk 3

 Ten Mile Creek Park Trail (1505 Williams Street, Helena MT 59602)